delendum-xyz/delendum.xyz/_posts/2022-11-22-introducing-the-fellowship-program.md

 We have daily office hours with our team members and external experts to cover the cryptography, engineering, product development aspects of your project; weekly research discussion session, joint brainstorming session, external collaboration session, cross-review process to review your work in progress; engineering and research resources from our team and network; co-publishing opportunities.

-Our mentors include:
+Our mentors include (alphabetically ordered):

+- Alan Szepieniec - Post-Quantum Cryptography, Hash Function
 - Bobbin Threadbare - Virtual Machines, Zero-Knowledge Proofs
 - Brian Retford - Compiler, Transpiler, Language, Applied ZKP, ML
-- Zaki Manian - Tendermint, Protocol Development
-- Alan Szepieniec - Post-Quantum Cryptography, Hash Function
 - Christopher Goes - Protocol Development, System Designs
 - Daniel Lubarov - Language, Proving System, Arithmetic Optimizations
+- Eli Ben-Sasson - Theoretical Computer Science, Zero-Knowledge Proofs
 - Shashank Agrawal - Multi-Party Computation, Zero-Knowledge Proofs
+- Zaki Manian - Tendermint, Protocol Development

 The deadline for 2023 Jan - Feb fellowship application is 2022 Nov 30.
 We will evaluate applications on a rolling basis.
 Typically, we will get back to you within a week.
 Since we have very limited capacity (5 fellows), the early applicants in that month generally get a better chance.

 The fellowship program is remote friendly, but we do prefer working together in our office in San Francisco.
-If you have any questions, please do not hesitate to contact us at research@delendum.xyz.
+If you have any questions regarding the program itself, please do not hesitate to contact us at research@delendum.xyz.
+For donations and sponsorship related matters, please contact us at hello@delendum.xyz.

 Here is the schedule of one of our fellows:
 <style>